ZM Host Megan Papas' viral hack appears on the Ellen Show

 However, it was an appearance on the EllenTube, where Ellen is currently broadcasting her show, which left Papas completely gobsmacked.

-Co-hosts Fletch and Vaughan knew they had to surprise Papas with the exciting news playing the clip live on air.
+ZM co-hosts Fletch and Vaughan, who are part of an extended bubble with Papas under level 3 rules, knew the best way was to surprise her with the exciting news, playing the clip live on air.

-On hearing the talk show hosts voice Papas exclaimed: "Are you kidding me?!" later asking her co-hosts if they put the clip together themselves.
+On hearing the talk show host's voice, Papas exclaimed: "Are you kidding me?!" later asking her co-hosts if they'd put the clip together themselves.

 "No!
 You are on Ellen," the pair replied.